Blazorise/Blazorise.Articles/news/2025-07-07-release-notes-180/post.md

 #### RouterTabs Localization Support

-RouterTabs now supports localization, allowing dynamic tab titles based on the current culture.
+`RouterTabs` now supports localization, allowing dynamic tab titles based on the current culture.
 Titles can be set via resource files or other localization strategies, ensuring consistency with the app's language settings.

 #### Cropper Component Enhancements

-The Cropper component has been enhanced with the ImageLoadingFailed event, which triggers when an image fails to load.
+The `Cropper` component has been enhanced with the `ImageLoadingFailed` event, which triggers when an image fails to load.
 This event provides a way to handle errors and display a custom message or image in place of the failed image.

 #### Customizable TimePicker Increments

-The TimePicker component now supports HourIncrement and MinuteIncrement parameters.
+The `TimePicker` component now supports `HourIncrement` and `MinuteIncrement` parameters.
 These allow you to customize the step intervals shown in the time selection dropdown.

 #### Table Caption

-The Table component now has a TableCaption child component, allowing you to add a caption to the table.
+The `Table` component now has a `TableCaption` child component, allowing you to add a caption to the table.
 This caption can be used to provide additional context or information about the data being displayed in the table.
-The caption element is usually used for accesibility purposes, and it is recommended to use it when the table contains a lot of data or when the table is complex.
+The `caption` element is usually used for accesibility purposes, and it is recommended to use it when the table contains a lot of data or when the table is complex.

 #### Flex Basis Utilities

-We have introduced a new new Flex.Basis utiities that will help more easily set the flex-basis property in your app without the need to write custom CSS.
-The new utilities are Flex.Basis.Auto, Flex.Basis.Full, and Flex.Basis.Is0.
+We have introduced a new new `Flex.Basis` utiities that will help more easily set the flex-basis property in your app without the need to write custom CSS.
+The new utilities are `Flex.Basis.Auto`, `Flex.Basis.Full`, and `Flex.Basis.Is0`.

 #### Multiple Highlights for Highlighter Component

-The Highlighter component now supports highlighting multiple phrases within the same text using the new HighlightedTexts parameter.
-This enhancement allows developers to pass a list of strings to be highlighted simultaneously, replacing the previous limitation of only a single HighlightedText.
+The `Highlighter` component now supports highlighting multiple phrases within the same text using the new `HighlightedTexts` parameter.
+This enhancement allows developers to pass a list of strings to be highlighted simultaneously, replacing the previous limitation of only a single `HighlightedText`.
 The update enables more dynamic and flexible highlighting scenarios, such as multi-word search, filtering, and complex keyword matching, all with minimal changes to existing implementations.

 #### Choices on MessageService

-The MessageService now supports the Choices method, allowing you to display a list of options in a message dialog.
+The `MessageService` now supports the `Choices` method, allowing you to display a list of options in a message dialog.
 This feature is useful for scenarios where you want to present users with multiple choices and handle their selection accordingly.

 #### Culture-specific overloads for Text Localization

-The ITextLocalizer interface now includes overloads for the GetString method that accept a CultureInfo parameter.
-The CultureInfo parameter can be used to specify the desired culture for localization, enabling you to retrieve strings that are tailored to the user's language and region.
+The `ITextLocalizer` interface now includes overloads for the `GetString` method that accept a `CultureInfo` parameter.
+The `CultureInfo` parameter can be used to specify the desired culture for localization, enabling you to retrieve strings that are tailored to the user's language and region.
 This is particularly useful in scenarios where you need to support multiple languages or regions within your application.

 ### Contribution from Community

 #### Steps Lazy Loading

-The Steps component now supports lazy loading, and is working simillar to our Tabs component.
+The `Steps` component now supports lazy loading, and is working simillar to our Tabs component.
 This means that the content of each step is only loaded when the step is activated, which can improve performance and reduce initial load times for applications with many steps or complex content.

 This feature was contributed by " Title="Link to brhinescot">brhinescot, and we appreciate their contribution to the Blazorise community.